 Undoubtedly, online reviews matter and HR is not an exception.

 In this blog post, we’re going to reveal how to enhance your Employer Brand using company review sites.

 How to enhance your employer brand with the help of company review sites?

 Excellent reviews can serve as great PR tools if you show it to potential employees.

-As we already know, more than a half of online job seekers read online reviews before contacting a company and trust them to form an opinion of a company.
+As we already know, more than half of online job seekers read online reviews before contacting a company and trust them to form an opinion of a company.